sercrod/sercrod/docs/0-intro.en.md

 - **directive:** attribute mini-commands like `*each`, `*text`, `*let`, `*model`.
 - **interpolation:** inline expansion with `%name%` (e.g., `%message%`).
 - **watch mode:** reactivity scope ? `off` (none) / `observed` (only marked parts) / `all` (shallow all) / `super` (global).
 - **diff layers:** abstractions for change detection/patching.
-Nablla keeps this minimal.
+Sercrod keeps this minimal.

 ## Getting started (3 steps)
-1) **Load** `nablla.js` (from your build or a CDN).
+1) **Load** `sercrod.js` (from your build or a CDN).
 2) **Write** directives in HTML (e.g., `*each`, `*text`, `*let`, `*model`).
 3) **Provide data** to your host element: `element.data = {...}` and update it as state changes.
-   Nablla writes back to attributes; Web Components handle the rest.
+   Sercrod writes back to attributes; Web Components handle the rest.

-We use **Nablla** as the project name here.
+We use **Sercrod** as the project name here.
 Chapters follow: Why -> What’s different -> Comparisons -> Summary.

 ---

 ### Legal / Trademark

-"Nablla" and the Nablla logo are trademarks or pending trademarks of Hitoshi Watase.
+"Sercrod" and the Sercrod logo are trademarks or pending trademarks of Hitoshi Watase.
 Use of the name and logo must follow our brand guidelines ([link-to-brand-guidelines]).
 All other product names and marks are the property of their respective owners.

 This documentation is provided for technical information only and does not constitute legal advice.